Hannah Montana: The Movie (soundtrack): Music structure and lyrics

 Musically, it is a pop and country album.
 According to About.com, each of Cyrus' songs incorporate her "husky twang".
 The up-tempo songs are mainly performed by Montana and ballads are kept at a minimum.
 Songs like "You'll Always Find Your Way Back Home", "Let's Get Crazy", and "Spotlight" are the most true to pop.
 "Let's Get Crazy" carries a groove and creates a beat from paparazzi flashbulbs.
 Cyrus' songs are more mid-tempo.
 "Hoedown Throwdown" is an instructional dance song that mixes country and hip-hop.
 "The Climb" has solid, clear vocals and is a standard-issue power ballad that places piano solos between chiming electric guitars.
 "Crazier" is a waltzing ballad that has Swift in relaxed soprano vocals.

 Lyrically, the album explores a variety of concepts.
 With the exception of "You'll Always Find Your Way Back Home", which speaks about staying grounded and relying on family, Montana's songs describe the "glitzy-world" and privileges of a celebrity.
 "Let's Get Crazy" centers on having fun at a party.
 "The Good Life" is a "sugar-coated celebration of Gucci handbags and Prada shoes".
 "The Best of Both Worlds" explicitly alludes to Cyrus' character's double life as Montana: regular adolescent that moved from Nashville, Tennessee to Malibu, California by day and pop star by night.
 In the song, Montana talks about the privileges and advantages that are faced in leading in two lives with references to Orlando Bloom, concerts, friendship and film premieres.
 The songs Cyrus performs as herself are more reflective, personal, and sentimental.
 "Hoedown Throwdown" is a tribute to down-home fun.
 "The Climb" describes life as a difficult but rewarding journey.
 "Butterfly Fly Away" is a father-daughter duet by Miley and Billy Ray Cyrus about the coming of age.
 In "Back to Tennessee" Billy Ray Cyrus laments leaving Tennessee.
 Country group Rascal Flatts provide an acoustic version of "Backwards" and "Bless the Broken Road" with Williamson County Youth Orchestra.

 Singles

 "The Climb" was released as the lead single from the album on February 21, 2009, through digital distribution.
 The song was critically appreciated for its lyrical content and Cyrus' strong vocals.
 It achieved commercial success and reached the top ten on charts in the United States, Australia, Canada, and Norway, as well as reaching the top twenty in many other countries.
 In the United States, the song topped Hot Adult Contemporary Tracks for fifteen consecutive weeks.

+"Let's Get Crazy" was released as the second single from the album on May 29, 2009.